StephaniaAssimopoulos/hfdr_pipeline_repo/README.md

 ## GitHub Actions

 Workflow is in `.github/workflows/ci.yaml` and runs on every push/PR.
-It restores dependencies, runs tests, runs the pipeline on `data/example.csv`, and uploads `artifacts/` as a build artifact.
+It restores dependencies, runs tests, runs the pipeline on `data/example.csv` (as provided), and uploads `output/` as a build output.